 A long-held dream: sailing Prism across the Atlantic.

-After the Caribbean season, we plan to make an Atlantic crossing toward Europe and spend extended time exploring European coasts, waterways, and cultures—while filming long-form documentary projects tied to water, climate, and the human experience at sea.
+The plan to make an Atlantic crossing toward Europe and spend extended time exploring European coasts, waterways, and cultures—while filming long-form documentary projects tied to water, climate, and the human experience at sea.

 Our Evolving Route Map